saultcollege-csd121/developer-journal-25f-AlbaSMS/README.md

 Making members private prevents unwanted changes from other classes.

 Always give clear error messages to make sure the user knows what was wrong and how to fix it.

+Software testing is running software or software components in specific ways to verify that it works as expected.
+We should test early and often!

+Writing automated tests helps ensure program correctness.

+Each test should clearly state: Expected output, actual output, and make a visual distinction between 'passed' and 'failed' states.

+Write tests that verify that valid inputs produce valid outputs, but also, think about how your code could break or go wrong.
+Write tests that attempt to trigger those circumstances, and verify that your code handles them appropriately.

+Test each instance method just like testing class methods.
+Should test constructors too!